ericpo1sh/nostalgiafy/README.md

 ---

-Thank you for visiting Nostalgia-fy!
+Thank you for visiting Nostalgiafy!
 We hope you enjoy your trip down memory lane.